Jayin/XPullToRefreshListView/README.md

 Feature of PullAndLoadListView
 * add function `setCanRefresh(boolean canRefresh, String text)` and `setCanRefresh(boolean canRefrsh)`
-  It's familiar to  `canLoadMore()` .But in here,it's his responsiblity to control whether data can be refresh for more. if you know that it hava no more data to refresh, called `setCanRefresh()` _to tell user about that!_
+  It's familiar to  `setCanLoadMore()` .But in here,it's his responsiblity to control whether data can be refresh for more. if you know that it hava no more data to refresh, called `setCanRefresh()` _to tell user about that!_
   NOTE THAT: you _have to_ called this method _after_ `onRefreshComplete()`
   (added in 2014.1.19)
 * add function `toRefresh()` in `PullToRefreshListView` to manual refresh!
   (added in 2014.1.19)
-* add funcion `canLoadMore()` in `PullAndLoadListView` to help you control whetherthe data can load more and update the footView  or not
+* add funcion `setCanLoadMore()` in `PullAndLoadListView` to help you control whetherthe data can load more and update the footView  or not
   (added in 2014.1.15)